-Gaining political agreement to a business approach for fees and charges which may have public opposition (sub-priority Matching Resources to Priorities) The work to implement a Corporate Fees and Charges Policy commenced in quarter 3 of 2013/14 for planned adoption in Spring / Summer 2014.
-The assessment of a high level of risk reflected that decisions needed to be taken which may introduce or increase some charges significantly and which are likely to be subject to challenge and debate.
+Gaining political agreement to a business approach for fees and charges which may have public opposition (sub-priority Matching Resources to Priorities)

+The work to implement a Corporate Fees and Charges Policy commenced in quarter 3 of 2013/14.
+The assessment of a high level of risk reflected that decisions need to be taken which may introduce or increase some charges significantly and which are likely to be subject to challenge and debate.